TransPak

 Incident Summary

-On April 15, 2024, a worker at TransPak in KYLE, Texas suffered multiple severe wounds and internal injuries to the multiple body parts unspecified.
+On April 15, 2024, a worker at TransPak in KYLE, Texas suffered closed trauma involving internal organs, major blood vessels to the lung(s), pleura.
 The incident was classified as nonroadway noncollision fall or jump from moving vehicle, with forklift, order picker, platform truck powered identified as the source of injury.
 The worker was hospitalized.

 Context